 So, what does that mean in the context of environmental safety?

-To understand the potential risk and effect of using a specific crop protection product, we need to understand the intrinsic hazard of a substance for a wide range of organisms – and we need to know what the potential exposure levels in the environment could be.
+To understand the potential risk of using a specific crop protection product, we need to understand the intrinsic hazard of a substance for a wide range of organisms, from bees to fish to birds – and we need to know what the potential exposure levels of these organisms in the environment could be.

 Effect Level Testing